 The resurgence of measles may have adults wondering if they’re protected against the highly contagious virus.
 If you were exposed today, would you be immune?

 Outbreaks have been linked to U.S. communities with pockets of unvaccinated people and travelers who get measles abroad and bring it back home.
-The disease is surging to “alarmingly high levels” around the world, UNICEF warned last week.
+The disease is surging to “alarmingly high levels” around the world, UNICEF warned in early March.

 There’s lots of talk about how to protect children, but adults with measles are 10 times more likely to be hospitalized because they’re more likely to get pneumonia — one of the complications of measles.

 How can you tell whether you’ve been vaccinated at all or need a booster shot?
 TODAY asked Dr. Paul Offit, director of the Vaccine Education Center at Children's Hospital of Philadelphia and an attending physician in the hospital’s division of infectious diseases.

 What is measles and what is the recommended immunization?